kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 #### How can a rollout or rollback fail?
 Can it impact already running workloads?

+A rollout or rollback will not fail as rolling out this feature entails turning on `JobPodReplacementPolicy`.
+Failure rates of the Jobs will not increase or decrease on this feature.
+Pods will be marked as failed later (as we wait for the pods to be fully terminal)

+This feature is opt-in for functional changes.
+We track terminating pods for observability reasons but we only use this data in the case of `Failed`.

+If a user has set `PodReplacementPolicy: Failed` or has PodFailurePolicy set, then rollbacking this feature would mean that terminating Pods will be recreated once they are deleted.

+If a user rollouts this feature with `PodFailurePolicy` or `PodReplacementPolicy` set to `Failed`, then pods will only recreate once they are fully terminal.
+This will not impact failure counts as in both cases, they will get marked as failed eventually.

+If a user rollouts this feature without `PodFailurePolicy` or `PodReplacementPolicy` set, then there will be no impact to existing workloads.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?